albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ## Abstract

-We have to replicate what done in the paper linked before, so, we can divide the job in two side:
+We aimed to replicate the work presented in the paper titled "IDS for CAN: A Practical Intrusion Detection System for CAN Bus Security."
+We have divided the work into two parts:

-1. **Intrusion detection**: which analyze the datasets and identify potential threats
+1. **Intrusion detection**: which analyzes the datasets and identifies potential threats.
-2. **Mobile app**: that via some notifications, alerts the user of the threat detected
+2. **Mobile app**:  that, through notifications, alerts the user of the detected threat.

 ### Architecture

-We designed a simple architecture, made by backend (server with detection algorithm) and frontend (webapp).
+We designed a straightforward architecture consisting of a backend (server with a detection algorithm) and a frontend (web app).

-In short, the backend analyze the datasets and after identify the threats, make them available to clients through an HTTP server.
+In brief, the backend analyzes the datasets and, upon identifying threats, makes them accessible to clients through an HTTP server.

 ![Flowchart](images/flowchart.jpg)